Moheshkhali Upazila: Demographics

 As of the 1991 Bangladesh census, Moheshkhali has a population of 219520.
 Males constitute are 53.13% of the population, and females 46.87%.
 This Upazila's eighteen up population is 90892.
 Maheshkhali has an average literacy rate of, and the national average of literate.

 Administration

-Moheshkhali Upazila is divided into Moheshkhali Municipality and eight union parishads: Bora Moheshkhali, Chota Moheshkhali, Dhalghata, Hoanak, Kalarmarchhara, Kutubjom, Matarbari, and Shaplapur.
+Moheshkhali Upazila is divided into Moheshkhali Municipality and eight union parishads: Bara Maheshkhali, Chota Moheshkhali, Dhalghata, Hoanak, Kalarmarchhara, Kutubjom, Matarbari, and Saflapur.
 The union parishads are subdivided into 25 mauzas and 151 villages.

 Moheshkhali Municipality is subdivided into 9 wards and 28 mahallas.